wp-plugins/woocommerce-checkout-manager/readme.txt

 = Disable Addtional information Title =
 Two checkboxes are located above "Add New Field Section" one to remove the title for Checkout Page and other to remove it on the checkout details and receipt.

+= Included Translations =

+* SPANISH

+* GERMAN

+* DUTCH

+* FINNISH

+* FRENCH

+* NORWEGIAN

+* POLISH

+Help translate? by sending your translation to the language you desire via <a href="http://www.trottyzone.com/contact-us/">E-mail</a> and we will include.

 == Installation ==

 1. Upload the entire 'woocommerce-checkout-manager' folder to the '/wp-content/plugins/' directory